Chingyuean/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Git is opensource.
-Git creates a new branch quickly.
+Git creates a new branch quick AND simple.
 Git stages and unstages modification quickly.